scalableminds/webknossos/docs/datasets.md

 Once the data is uploaded (and potentially converted), you can further configure a dataset [Settings](#configuring-datasets) and double-check layer properties, finetune access rights & permissions, or set default values for rendering.

+### Working with Zarr datasets
+webKnossos supports loading and remotely streaming [Zarr](https://zarr.dev) datasets from a remote HTTP server or the cloud. webKnossos supports loading Zarr v2 datasets according to the [OME NGFF v0.4 spec](https://ngff.openmicroscopy.org/latest/).

+webKnossos can load several Zarr sources and assemble into a webKnossos dataset with several layer, e.g. one Zarr file/source for the `color` layer and one Zarr file/source for a `segmentation` layer.

+1. From the *Datasets* tab in the user dashboard, click the *Add Dataset* button.
+2. Select the *Add Remote Zarr Dataset*
+3. For each layer, provide some metadata information:
+  - a URL or domain/collection identifier to locate the dataset on the remote service
+  - authentication credentials for accessing the resources on the remote service (optional)
+4. Click the *Add Layer* button
+5. webKnossos will automatically try to infer as many dataset properties (voxel size, bounding box, etc) as possible and preview a [webKnossos `datasource` configuration](./data_formats.md#dataset-metadata-specification) for your to review.
+  Consider setting the dataset `name` property and doubl-check all other properties for correctness.
+6. Click `Import` to finish

+webKnossos will NOT download/copy any data from these third-party data providers.
+Rather, any data viewed in webKnossos will be streamed read-only and directly from the remote source.
+Any other webKnossos feature, e.g., annotations, access rights, will be stored in webKnossos and do not affect these services.

+Note, data streaming may count against any usage limits or minutes as defined by these third-party services.
+Check with the service provider or dataset owner.

+Hint: If have any Zarr dataset locally that you would like to view in webKnossos, consider running a HTTP server locally to server the dataset.
+Then webKnossos can easily stream the data.

-### Working with Neuroglancer and BossDB dataset
+### Working with Neuroglancer and BossDB datasets
-On webKnossos.org you can work directly with

-- datasets in the Neuroglancer precomputed format stored in the Google Cloud
+On webKnossos.org supports loading and remotely streaming datasets in the in the [Neuroglancer precomputed format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) stored in the Google Cloud or datasets served from [BossDB](https://bossdb.org).
-- datasets provided by a BossDB server

 To import these datasets:

 1. From the *Datasets* tab in the user dashboard, click the *Add Dataset* button.
 2. Select the *Add Neuroglancer Dataset* or *Add BossDB Dataset* tab
 3. Provide some metadata information:
-  - a *name*
+  - a *dataset name*
   - a URL or domain/collection identifier to locate the dataset on the remote service
-  - authentication credentials for accessing the resources on the remote service
+  - authentication credentials for accessing the resources on the remote service (optional)
 4. Click the *Add* button

 webKnossos will NOT download/copy any data from these third-party data providers.
 Rather, any data viewed in webKnossos will be streamed read-only and directly from the remote source.
 Any other webKnossos feature, e.g., annotations, access rights, will be stored in webKnossos and do not affect these services.

-Note, this may count against any usage limits or minutes as defined by these third-party services.
+Note, data streaming may count against any usage limits or minutes as defined by these third-party services.
 Check with the service provider or dataset owner.

-### Working with Zarr dataset
+### Working with N5 datasets
-We are working on integrating full Zarr support into webKnossos.
-If you have datasets in the Zarr format and would like to work with us on building, testing, and refining the Zarr integration into webKnossos then [please contact us](mailto:hello@webknossos.org).
+We are working on integrating [N5](https://github.com/saalfeldlab/n5) support into webKnossos.
+If you have datasets in the N5 format and would like to work with us on building, testing, and refining the Zarr integration into webKnossos then [please contact us](mailto:hello@webknossos.org).

 ### Uploading through the Python API
 For those wishing to automate dataset upload or to do it programmatically, check out the webKnossos [Python library](https://github.com/scalableminds/webknossos-libs).
 It allows you to create, manage and upload datasets as well.